AI startup Yellow Messenger raises $20 million funding

-Bengaluru-based startup Yellow Messenger has announced a $20 million series B round of funding to push adoption of its conversational Artificial Intelligence (AI) platform in a landscape where enterprise-grade chatbots are more in demand than ever before.
+Bengaluru-based startup Yellow Messenger has announced a $20 million series B round of funding to push adoption of its conversational AI platform in a landscape where enterprise-grade chatbots are more in demand than ever before.

 Lightspeed India Partners led Yellow Messenger’s series A funding round of $4 million less than a year ago.
 The current $20 million series B round comes mainly from Lightspeed’s US fund at four to five times the startup’s previous valuation, according to Ravinutala.
 So it’s much more than an extension of the earlier investment—this is a bigger play for rapid expansion into new markets.